dotnet/blazor-samples/.github/ISSUE_TEMPLATE/new_issue.md

 ---
 **IMPORTANT**

-Repo issues opened here are primarily only for quick patch updates to sample apps.
+Repo issues opened here are primarily for quick patch updates to sample apps.

-Usually, an issue should be opened ***from the link at the***
-***bottom of an article***, which opens an issue on the documentation repo for work.
-An issue opened using the documentation link also adds metadata to the issue for tracking and pings the author of the article to respond.
+Usually, an issue should be opened from the link at the bottom of an article, which opens an issue on the documentation repo for work.
+An issue opened from the article also adds metadata to the issue for tracking and pings the author of the article to respond.

 **Describe the issue**